 Except where I tell you otherwise, you are welcome to collaborate freely and to consult any sources you wish to in your work for this class.
 I love watching students work together like an elite volleyball team: bump, set, spike.

-I want our classroom to be a welcoming space, one where we all learn from the diversity of each others’ perspectives.
+I want our virtual classroom to be a welcoming space, one where we all learn from the diversity of each others’ perspectives.
 The best comments are ones that help your colleagues learn.
 I will do my best to make the course interesting and enlightening regardless of your degree program, prior life experiences, or future plans.
 If there’s anything I can do to help, please let me know.

 I expect you to act professionally and respectfully to your classmates (and our occasional guests) at all times.
 I will not condone harassment.